 Dakeng scenic area is made of 10 trails from easy to hard.
 Number 1 through 5 are the most difficult ones and also harder to reach.
 Trails 6 to 10 are quite easy treks and are easily reached by public transportation.
-You’ll get a super nice view over the city and the surrounding mountains.
+You’ll get a super nice view of the city and the surrounding mountains.
 It’s nice to have nature so close to the city.

-At the beginning of trail 9 and 10, you’ll find a market on Sundays.
+At the beginning of Trail 9 and 10, you’ll find a market on Sundays.
 Local farmers come and sell their products.

-10 – Dajia Jenn Lann Temple
+8 – Dajia Jenn Lann Temple

 More than 200 years old, the Dajia Jenn Lann Temple is dedicated to Matsu, goddess of the sea.
 Matsu is one of Taiwan’s most important deities and this temple is one of the major Matsu Temples you’ll find in the country.
 It’s an important place of pilgrimage, especially in March, during the inspection tour, an important religious ritual.

 Inside the temple look for the violet jade Matsu and the golden Matsu.

 9 – Enjoy the hipster/bohemian vibe at Tung Hai Arts Street

 Tung Hai Arts Street is a hub for artists and hipsters.
 The street and its surroundings are full of street art, artsy cafés, and antique shops.
 Art galleries and thrift shops are also common.
 It’s a good place to shop handcrafted or vintage products.